-Mouse anti-mouse mAbs
+Mouse Anti-Mouse mAbs

 Recombinant monoclonal antibodies for in vivo use

-InvivoGen offers an expanding collection of InvivoFit™ recombinant mouse anti-mouse monoclonal antibodies (mAbs).
-These mAbs were engineered to limit their immunogenicity for a constant efficacy upon repeated injections in mice.
-Our mAbs are produced in Chinese hamster ovary (CHO) cells and are provided in an InvivoFit™ grade, a high quality standard specifically adapted to in vivo studies.
+InvivoGen offers an expanding collection of InvivoFit™ recombinant mouse or murinized anti-mouse monoclonal antibodies (mAbs) that were engineered to limit their immunogenicity upon repeated injections in mice.
+Our mAbs are produced in Chinese hamster ovary (CHO) cells and are provided in an InvivoFit™ grade, a high-quality standard specifically adapted to in vivo studies.

-- Sequence is 85% to 100% murine
+- Sequence is 65% to 100% murine

-- Guaranteed sterile, endotoxin level: <1 EU/mg
+- Filter-sterilized (0.2 µm), endotoxin level: <1 EU/mg

 - Suitable for parenteral delivery in mice (azide-free)